-In the 1880s Andrew Lysaught conducted a store on the site.
+In the 1880's Andrew Lysaught conducted a store on the site.
 In 1878 Lysaught had a farm at North Wagga Wagga called Retreat Farm.
 Andrew had selected 40 acres of land at Eunonyhareenya in 1872, which may have been the same land.
-In June 1879 he sold off a variety of stock, tools and equipment, suggesting he had given away farming.
-In June 1879 he sold off a variety of stock, tools and equipment, suggesting he had given away farming.
-In June 1879 he sold off a variety of stock, tools and equipment, suggesting he had given away farming.
 In June 1879 he sold off a variety of stock, tools and equipment, suggesting he had given away farming.